 - the protocol description within the "protoDescDl" attribute, to assist the UPF to identify the End of Burst.
-In case of the multi-modal data flow(s), each flow may have the respective "protoDescDl" attribute; and
+In case of the multi-modal data flow(s), each flow may have the respective "protoDescDl" attribute.

-- if the NEF receives the AF request with the "periodUl", "periodDl" and/or "protoDescDl" attributes, the NEF shall forward the attributes to the PCF to support the UE Power Saving management;
+If the NEF receives the AF request with the "periodUl", "periodDl" and/or "protoDescDl" attributes, the NEF shall forward the attributes to the PCF to support the UE Power Saving management.

+4.4.9.2.11 Provisioning of the QoS timing information

-- if the "QoSTiming_5G" feature as defined in clause 5.14.4 of 3GPP TS 29.122 [4] is supported, NEF shall forward the following attributes to support the QoS Timing information:
+If the "QoSTiming_5G" feature as defined in clause 5.14.4 of 3GPP TS 29.122 [4] is supported, NEF shall forward the following attributes to support the QoS Timing information:

 - "qosDuration" attribute to indicate the QoS duration to transfer data traffic (e.g., AI/ML traffic);